 - Hussars under Major-General Count Hadik

-Shortly before daybreak, Jung-Wolfenbüttel Infantry, Joseph Esterházy Infantry and Hildburghausen Infantry along with 11 grenadier coys and Erzherzog Joseph Dragoons set off to reinforce the vanguard on Austrian the right wing.
+Shortly before daybreak, Jung-Wolfenbüttel Infantry, Joseph Esterházy Infantry and Hildburghausen Infantry along with 11 grenadier coys and Erzherzog Joseph Dragoons set off to reinforce the vanguard on the Austrian right wing.

-Around 5:30 a.m., Frederick accompanied by the Prince of Prussia, Prince Ferdinand of Brunswick, the Duke of Bevern, Field-Marshal Keith and the lieutenants-generals of the army went to meet Schmettau.
+Around 5:30 a.m., Frederick, accompanied by the Prince of Prussia, Prince Ferdinand of Brunswick, the Duke of Bevern, Field-Marshal Keith and the lieutenants-generals of the army went to meet Schmettau.

 At 6:00 a.m., the Prussian infantry set off from its camp in two columns.

 Around 7:00 a.m. as day broke, a thick mist lay over the plain, extending up to the hill-tops and reducing the field of vision to a mere 100 m.
 On the Prussian left wing, Grenzers light troops (1 bn of Karlstädter-Lykaner Grenzer under Loudon and 1 bn of Karlstädter-Oguliner Grenzer) could be noticed in the vineyards.
-They were solidly positioned behind the low stone walls (some 1 m high) parting these vineyards.
+They were solidly positioned behind the low stone walls (some 1 m high) separating these vineyards.
 Austrian horse squadrons could also be seen near Lobositz.
 That was about all the information that Frederick could glimpse.

 In fact, Browne had deployed his left wing behind the Morellenbach, a small brook dammed up to form a series of fish ponds, reservoirs, and morasses.
-Two narrow bridges, well defended with guns, allowed to cross this brook.
+Two narrow bridges, both well defended with guns, crossed this brook.
 Browne's centre extended along a sunken road running from the Morellenbach to the village of Lobositz and defended by Grenzers light troops with large redoubts and batteries.
 The heavy artillery was placed immediately to the right of the centre.
 The Austrian cavalry that should have formed the right wing deployed instead in the centre in front of this sunken road, with Cordova Cuirassiers and Stampach Cuirassiers kept in reserve behind the road.
 The Austrian right wing consisted mainly of infantry and extended from Lobositz to Welhotta (present-day Lhotka nad Labem, part of the city of Lovosice) on the bank of the Elbe.